numpy/numpy/doc/neps/nep-0043-extensible-ufuncs.rst

     del StringEquality  # may be deleted.

-This definition will be sufficient to create a new loop, although the structure will allow for expansion in the future; something that is already required to implement casting within NumPy itself.
+This definition will be sufficient to create a new loop, and the structure allows for expansion in the future; something that is already required to implement casting within NumPy itself.
-We use ``BoundArrayMethod`` and a ``context`` object here.
+We use ``BoundArrayMethod`` and a ``context`` structure here.
 These are described and motivated in details later.
 Briefly:

 * ``context`` is a generalization of the ``self`` that Python passes to its methods.
-* ``BoundArrayMethod`` is roughly equivalent to the Python distinction that ``class.method`` is a method, while ``class().method`` returns a "bound" method.
+* ``BoundArrayMethod`` is equivalent to the Python distinction that ``class.method`` is a method, while ``class().method`` returns a "bound" method.